2024 United States Grand Prix

 The 2024 United States Grand Prix (officially known as the Formula 1 Pirelli United States Grand Prix 2024) was a Formula One motor race held on October 20, 2024, at the Circuit of the Americas in Austin, Texas, United States.
 It was the nineteenth round of the 2024 Formula One World Championship and the fourth Grand Prix weekend of the season to utilise the sprint format.

 Max Verstappen of Red Bull Racing took pole position for the sprint event, which he proceeded to win ahead of Carlos Sainz Jr. of Ferrari and Lando Norris of McLaren.
-Norris took pole position for the main race, but lost out to Charles Leclerc of Ferrari ahead of his teammate Sainz, marking a Ferrari 1–2 finish, their first in the United States since 2006 and Ferrari's first win in the United States since 2018 with Kimi Räikkönen.
+Norris took pole position for the main race, but lost out to Charles Leclerc of Ferrari ahead of his teammate Sainz, marking a Ferrari 1–2 finish, their first in the United States since 2006, Ferrari's first win in the United States since 2018 with Kimi Räikkönen, and Leclerc's most recent win until the 2026 British Grand Prix.

 After an intense late-race battle between him and Verstappen, Norris finished third on track, but was demoted to fourth after a late penalty.
 Verstappen finished third.
 Esteban Ocon of Alpine achieved his first career fastest lap in this race, but did not receive the point as he was positioned in eighteenth.
+Verstappen remained in the lead of the Drivers' Championship, extending his advantage to 57 points over Norris, who remained in second with 297 points, while Leclerc was a further 22 points behind.
+McLaren maintained their lead in the Constructors' Championship as well by 40 points over Red Bull, with Ferrari only a further eight points behind Red Bull in third following their first 1–2 finish since the Australian Grand Prix earlier in the season.